astropy/astropy-APEs/APE6.rst

 In this case one would include a keyword in the column specification that indicates the column is one element of a multidimensional column ``<name>``.
-The specifics might need iteration, but again the idea is to maintain the ability to always read a DTIF file with a simple CSV reader, even if using the results then takes more effort.
+The specifics might need iteration, but again the idea is to maintain the ability to always read a ECSV file with a simple CSV reader, even if using the results then takes more effort.

 Branches and pull requests
 --------------------------

-`PR# 2319 <https://github.com/astropy/astropy/pull/2319>`_: "Implement support for the DTIF format proposed in APE6"
+`PR# 2319 <https://github.com/astropy/astropy/pull/2319>`_: "Implement support for the ECSV format proposed in APE6"

 `PR# 683 <https://github.com/astropy/astropy/pull/683>`_: Initial version "Support table metadata in io.ascii"